jtj9817/jtj9817/README.md

 # Hi, I'm Josh Jadulco 👋

 I'm a professional web developer with experience in creating static and dynamic websites that's up to the standards derived from business requirements and complies with Web Content Accessibility Guidelines (WCAG).

-I have contributed to various open-source projects in the past, mainly projects that used Android development framework.
+Currently doing professional work using Laravel, Bootstrap4, jQuery, and AJAX.

 # Programming Languages and Tools 🛠️
 I have experience with the following programming language and tools: